justynaUlejczyk/justynaUlejczyk/README.md

 It's called Dragonfly 44, and about 99.99% of its mass is invisible.
 Scientists discovered it in 2016 and were shocked because it behaves like a normal galaxy but barely has any stars!
-It’s still a mystery how it formed. 🕵️‍♂️✨(this fact was generetated by AI) Now something from me: Generative Ai, like ChatGPT can hallucinate and show incorrect information in very believable way👀.
+It’s still a mystery how it formed. 🕵️‍♂️✨(this fact was generetated by AI)
+- Now something from me: Generative Ai, like ChatGPT can hallucinate and show incorrect information in very believable way👀.
+Is Dragonfly 44 real?

 <!---